 In 2017, the United Kingdom's Financial Conduct Authority (the "UK FCA"), which regulates LIBOR, announced its intention to stop persuading or compelling the group of major banks that sustains LIBOR to submit rate quotations after 2021.
 As a result, it had been uncertain whether LIBOR would continue to be quoted after 2021.
-Following up on its earlier statement, on March 5, 2021, the UK FCA announced that the ICE Benchmark Administration (IBA) (the entity that is responsible for calculating LIBOR) had notified the UK FCA of its intent, among other things, to cease providing certain US dollar LIBOR settings as of June 30, 2023. announcement, the UK FCA confirmed that all 35 LIBOR tenors (including with respect to US dollar LIBOR) will be discontinued or declared nonrepresentative as of either: (a) immediately after December 31, 2021 or (b) immediately after June 30, 2023
+Following up on its earlier statement, on March 5, 2021, the UK FCA announced that the ICE Benchmark Administration (IBA) (the entity that is responsible for calculating LIBOR) had notified the UK FCA of its intent, among other things, to cease providing certain US dollar LIBOR settings as of June 30, 2023.
+In the announcement, the UK FCA confirmed that all 35 LIBOR tenors (including with respect to US dollar LIBOR) will be discontinued or declared nonrepresentative as of either: (a) immediately after December 31, 2021 or (b) immediately after June 30, 2023.

-Each Bank, Association and the Funding Corporation has implemented LIBOR transition plans in accordance with the Farm Credit Administration's September 2018 guidance and will continue to analyze potential risks associated with the LIBOR transition, including, but not limited to, financial, market, accounting, operational, legal, tax, reputational and compliance risks, and will update its LIBOR transition plan, to the extent necessary, to address these risks.
-The Farm Credit Administration issued additional guidance in December of 2020 and 2021 on the transition away from LIBOR.
-The December 2021 guidance supplemented the December 2020 guidance and is consistent with guidance issued by the other U.S. prudential regulators with respect to entering into new LIBOR contracts and the risks associated with such contracts, and encourages System institutions to stop entering into new contracts that reference LIBOR as soon as practicable and in any event no later than December 31, 2021.
-The December 2021 guidance also provides clarity on what the FCA considers a new LIBOR-indexed contract.
+Each Bank, Association and the Funding Corporation has implemented LIBOR transition plans in accordance with Farm Credit Administration's guidance and will continue to analyze potential risks associated with the LIBOR transition, including, but not limited to, financial, market, accounting, operational, legal, tax, reputational and compliance risks, and will update its LIBOR transition plan, to the extent necessary, to address these risks.

-System institutions' LIBOR exposure arises from certain LIBOR-based loans made to customers. investment securities purchased, preferred stock issued, derivative transactions entered into, and Systemwide Debt Securities issued by the Funding Corporation on the Banks' behalf.
+System institutions' LIBOR exposure arises from certain LIBOR-based loans made to customers, investment securities purchased, preferred stock issued, derivative transactions entered into, and Systemwide Debt Securities issued by the Funding Corporation on the Banks' behalf.
 Alternative reference rates that replace LIBOR may not yield the same or similar economic results over the lives of the financial instruments, which could adversely affect the value of, and return on, such financial instruments held by System institutions.
 Due to the uncertainty regarding the transition of LIBOR-based financial instruments, including the manner in which an alternative reference rate will apply, and the mechanisms for transitioning System institutions' LIBOR-based instruments to instruments with an alternative rate, we cannot yet reasonably estimate the expected financial impact of the LIBOR transition on the System.

 In light of the announcements by the UK FCA, the IBA and the other U.S. prudential regulators noted above, US dollar LIBOR, except in very limited circumstances, has been or will be discontinued or declared unrepresentative as of June 30, 2023.
-At this time, we are unable to completely predict if SOFR will become the leading benchmark to replace LIBOR.
 Because some of the System's financial instruments reference LIBOR, these developments could have a material impact on us, our borrowers, our investors, and System institutions' customers and counterparties.

-The LIBOR transition could result in System institutions paying higher interest rates on LIBOR-indexed Systemwide Debt Securities, adversely affecting the yield on, and fair value of, the financial instruments we hold that reference LIBOR, and increase the costs of or affect System institutions' ability to effectively use derivative instruments to manage interest rate risk.
+The LIBOR transition could result in System institutions paying higher interest rates on LIBORindexed Systemwide Debt Securities, adversely affecting the yield on, and fair value of, the financial instruments we hold that reference LIBOR, and increase the costs of or affect System institutions' ability to effectively use derivative instruments to manage interest rate risk.
 In addition, to the extent that System institutions cannot successfully transition their LIBOR-based financial instruments to an alternative rate based index that is endorsed or supported by regulators and generally accepted by the market as a replacement to LIBOR, there could be other ramifications, including those that may arise as a result of the need to redeem or terminate such financial instruments.
 The foregoing risk will largely be addressed by federal legislation and related rulemakings through the amendment of certain provisions by operation of law to include a viable fallback away from LIBOR.